xenondevs/Docs/docs/invui/windows.md

 Split windows use one GUI for the upper inventory and another GUI for the player's inventory.
 Combined windows use the same GUI for the upper and lower inventory.

-While the player's inventory in use by a Window, the contents are saved and restored after the inventory has been closed or the player dies.
+While the player's inventory in use by a window, the contents are saved and restored after the inventory has been closed or the player dies.
 Additionally, the player is not able to pick up any items and advancement listening is also temporarily turned off.
 Therefore, the feature is safe to use in survival mode.